ProjectIgnis/CardScripts/README.md

 ## Contributing

+Please keep all bug reports and questions on Discord; do NOT open an issue or pull request for this purpose.

-Reach out to us on Discord to learn how to contribute!
-Bug reports go on Discord; do NOT open an issue or pull request if you're not one our contributors.
+Reach out to us on Discord to learn how to contribute and start scripting!
+Before opening a pull request, please speak with a member of staff in `#card-scripting-101` first and read `CONTRIBUTING.md`.

+Notes for maintainers: pull requests containing one or very few commits should generally be **squash-merged** to keep history clean

 ## Travis CI